Stitches in Time: Design Inspiration

 Our Most Recent Exclusive Plans

-Braxton Werner and Paul Field are the latest architects to join our Exclusive Studio.
+Braxton Werner and Paul Field are the latest architects to join our Signature Plans Studio.
 Braxton got his architecture degree from the University of Texas at Austin, and Paul graduated from Carleton University at Ottawa.
 Their wf2studio plans are contemporary and eco-oriented.
 For example, in Plan 491-5

 the long horizontal sod roof dominates, providing a strong image of shelter even as it helps to lower heating and cooling costs.
 The two-bedroom two and a half bath layout is simple and would suit a long narrow lot.
 Each major room opens to the outdoors along a covered porch.